SalvatoreCervone/ChatOneToOne/readme.md

 The components is locate in resources/js/Pages/

-The component ChatComponent2 is the start component for Chat
+The component ChatComponent is the start component for Chat

 Go to route {APP_URL}/chats